ankain-lesly/react-image-annotator/README.md

-# Annotator
+# Image Annotator Frontend

-A react app for image annotation
+Image Annotator (Object Recognition System in Computer System) Created in React.js as the core frontend stack and other packages for annotation.
+Checkout package.json for all the list

-## Dev Deps
+## About

-- On change image
-  -- Track all images with annotation dada
+- University Of Bamenda - Coltech SWE 400 - 2024/2025

-- Setup infere
+-

-## Update
+## Author

-- image id in annotation file
+- Lesly Chuo - lesly@letech-cg.com